jdjame/GreenSnap/README.md

 # GreenSnap
-This is the best app for detecting recylcable materials.
+This is the best app for detecting recylcable materials?